CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 - If nothing seems to be wrong with the sensors, check the finger attachment itself.
 Make sure it is undamaged and snugly encases the sensor loop inside.
 If the attachment is ripped or missing, there are new ones in the scanner suite in the labelled drawer with the other physio equipment.
 If it does not appear damaged, clean it thoroughly and try again.
 Sometimes a careful cleaning helps recover the sensor's sensitivity.

-Scan Failure

-- Sometimes, if the coils aren't plugged in correctly or if the scanner has been working continuously for a long time, unusual things will happen during your protocol.
-These issues may include your scan not starting or acquisition stopping mid-sequence with strange activity on the bore screen.
-- In some cases, it may be necessary to reboot the system (and in fact, restarts are conducted regularly outside of operating hours to keep data acquisition running as smoothly as possible).
-Before restarting the whole system, however, first determine if your issue can be resolved by other methods.

-Retry the Failed Series

-- Right-click > Rerun From Here on the sequence that acquisition failed on.
-Start-stop if necessary.
-- See "Adding/Deleting a Sequences During a Scan" further above on this page for help with this.

-Re-plug the Coils

-- This can help if you notice your sequence refusing to start (e.g., the status says "Preparing...", then cycles back to "Waiting for User to Continue" without doing anything).
-Other typical accompanying errors include "Preparation of measurement system has failed" and "failed to converge".
-- Move the bed back to home.
-- Remove the participant or at least have them sit up.
-- Unplug the coils.
-Make sure the posterior coil is flush with the back of the bed and not sitting crookedly in the square space.
-Plug the coil back in.
-- The 32ch coil is sensitive to positioning inconsistencies.
-Be aware that just being able to push the plug into the port isn't enough--make sure the posterior coil is completely flush with the back of the bed and everything is lined up straight.
-When the posterior is plugged in and ready, you should be able to push it (in the direction of the bore) and feel no movement at all.
-- Confirm there are no coil file errors on the bore screen and no System Check errors on the console.
-- Re-align and send the participant back to isocenter.

-Reset the Bed Alignment

-- Re-aligning the bed can help resolve the issue in which the bore screen reads "Isocenter" in positions that are not isocenter.
-This can be done even while you have a participant on the bed--just be sure to talk them through what's happening.
-- Move the bed back to home.
-- Unplug and re-plug the coil connections.
-- Lower the bed down (as if you were preparing to have a participant climb up or step down).
-- Move the bed back to home.
-Re-align and try moving to isocenter again.

-Completely Redo the Patient Setup

-- Close out the subject.
-- Redo the prep as if you were just beginning a new scan:
-- Move the bed back to the home position.
-Unplug and re-plug the coils.
-Re-navigate the bed to isocenter.
-- Re-register the participant.
-You can use the same Subject ID if you'd like--everything is timestamped, so the console will allow you to do this.
-You will just get multiple subdirectories under that ID's folder in the DICOM server, differentiated by timestamp.
-If you'd rather have the new attempt saved under an entirely new folder at the Subject ID level, use a different ID.
-- Try running your protocol again.

-Restart the Scanner

-- If nothing is working, a reboot may be in order.
-Open the Staglin Operating Manual on the iMac computer to refer to the instructions for Standard Shutdown and Reboot Procedures.
-- If you have never rebooted before or have questions about the process, contact CCN staff to help walk you through the reboot steps.
-- This will take about 15 minutes from beginning to end, so make a decision appropriate to your participant's and the users' availability.
-- Inform CCN personnel about any persisting errors.

 .. raw:: html